 About Stephanie Ryan

-Why do I love living in the Yukon?
+Why do I love living in the North?

 The pace of life, the amazing, friendly, diverse, energizing people that visit and live here, the huge inspiring landscape, the midnight sun and the restful dark winters, the delicious wild foods, and that there is always somewhere new to explore.

-I am part of an artist co-operative in Whitehorse @ Yukon Artists at Work.
-I work on Saunders Waterford 300lb Cold Press watercolour paper and use Winsor & Newton and Schmincke artist watercolours.
+I am part of an amazing community of northern artists and own a small gallery in Skagway called Boreal Artworks.
+I work on Saunders Waterford 300lb Cold Press watercolour paper and use Greenleaf & Blueberry, Winsor & Newton, Schmincke and Daniel Smith artist watercolours.